-''' int gnutls_pkcs11_privkey_generate2 (const char url, [Function] gnutls_pk_algorithm_t pk, unsigned int bits, const char label, gnutls_x509_crt_fmt_t fmt, gnutls_datum_t pubkey, unsigned int flags) '''

-url: a token URL

-bits: the security bits

-label: a label

-fmt: the format of output params.
-PEM or DER.

-pubkey: will hold the public key (may be NULL)

-This function will generate a private key in the specified by the url token.
+int gnutls\pkcs11\privkey\generate2 (const char \ url, [Function] gnutls\pk\algorithm\t pk, unsigned int bits, const char \ label, gnutls\x509\crt\fmt\t fmt, gnutls\datum\t \ pubkey, unsigned int flags) url: a token URL pk: the public key algorithm bits: the security bits label: a label fmt: the format of output params.
+PEM or DER pubkey: will hold the public key (may be NULL) flags: zero or an OR'ed sequence of GNUTLS\PKCS11\OBJ\FLAGs This function will generate a private key in the specified by the url token.
 The private key will be generate within the token and will not be exportable.
 This function will store the DER-encoded public key in the SubjectPublicKeyInfo format in pubkey.
 The pubkey should be deinitialized using gnutls\free().
+Note that when generating an elliptic curve key, the curve can be substituted in the place of the bits parameter using the GNUTLS\CURVE\TO\BITS() macro.